in your browser.

 Now I'm a little bit confused I have to admit as to which way to go, I am currently SV but find myself enjoying my BM spec while questing and doing dailies more fun and am considering changing back to BM for raiding if I could get a straight answer as to which secondary stat is best for BM hunters.

-I'm a lvl90 hunter and the armory link is here: my hunter :)
+I'm a lvl90 hunter and the armory link is here:

 Thanks in advance :)